stevendongatmsft/confidential-sidecar-containers/examples/skr/README.md

 },
 ```

-Update the imageRegistryCredentials on the ARM template in order to access the private container registry.
+Update the managed identity in imageRegistryCredentials on the ARM template in order to access the private container registry.
 In our case, you do not need this section because we are using a public image.

 ```
 "imageRegistryCredentials": [